 The solution is to remove the overlapping lines and remain with one cutting line.
 Let me share with you how I do it in CorelDraw.
 And I believe the same trick is possible even in other graphics software programs.

 Merge the small rectangular shapes into one big rectangle by using the welding tool as in Image 3. above Then after welding each square onto the other to make one big shape, draw lines with a Freehand tool both vertically and horizontally following the shape nodes as you see in Image 4 below.
 That’s it.
 You’re now done with the preparation of your job, ready to send to your laser.
 And that’s how you save time laser-cutting multiple objects.

 Now, the laser will cut the material following the inner vertical and horizontal lines of the big rectangle instead of cutting each shape separately.
 If you do it this way, you save time by about 50%, which is great.

 Learning to save time laser-cutting multiple objects has several advantages.
 Apart from reducing your job running time short, it helps you to reduce the job costs, increase your efficiency and productivity.
 If you do it, you even make more money.

-Do you have any question and any time-saving technique you would like to share with us?
+Do you have any questions and any time-saving techniques you would like to share with us?
 We shall be grateful if you share it with us in the comment section below.